techgrounds/cloud-6-repo-Jhashikh/04_Cloud/AWS-018 Elastic Beanstalk.md

 ### 18.3 How can I combine AWS Elastic Beanstalk with other services?

+To run the  application on AWS resources, Elastic Beanstalk takes the following actions.
+They take about five minutes to complete.

+1. Creates an Elastic Beanstalk application named getting-started-app.

+2. Launches an environment named GettingStartedApp-env with these AWS resources:

+* An Amazon Elastic Compute Cloud (Amazon EC2) instance (virtual machine)

+* An Amazon EC2 security group

+* An Amazon Simple Storage Service (Amazon S3) bucket

+* Amazon CloudWatch alarms

+* An AWS CloudFormation stack

+* A domain name

 ### 18.4 What is the difference between AWS Elastic Beanstalk and other similar services?